 Café du Rêve, 1985

-Marc Camille Chaimowicz (Paris, 1947) was born in post-war Paris from a Polish Jewish father and a French Catholic mother.
-When the artist is eight years old, the family moves to London, where he still resides.
+Marc Camille Chaimowicz (Paris, 1947) whose father was Polish Jewish and mother was French Catholic was born in post-war Paris.
+When the artist was eight years old, the family moved to London, where he still resides.
 His work (painting, drawing, collage, sculpture, installations, furniture, lighting, ceramics, textiles and wallpaper) challenges the category divisions between art and design.
 His works can be found in the collections of the MOMA, the Tate Modern and the Victoria and Albert Museum.
-His first solo exhibition in a US museum is now on display at the Jewish Museum in New York.
+His first solo exhibition in a US museum is currently in the permanent collection at the Jewish Museum in New York.

 Casa Azul, 2016-2017

 Giulia Iacolutti is a documentary photographer and visual artist.
-Her works is mainly dedicated between Italy and Latin America.
-Dedicated to narrative research, in addition to photography, she uses different languages and supports to explore political-socio-cultural themes related to the struggles of identity resistance.
-Her work has been exhibited in Argentina, Colombia, Italy, Mexico, Spain and the United States.
-The latest awards include nominations for the Joop Swart Masterclass, the 6×6 Global Talent Program and the Foam Paul Huf Award.
+Her work is mainly dedicated to personal projects between Italy and Latin America.
+Devoted to narrative research, in addition to photography, she uses different languages and media to explore political-socio-cultural themes related to the struggles of identity resistance.
+Her work has shown in Argentina, Colombia, Italy, Mexico, Spain and the United States.
+Her most recent awards include nominations for the Joop Swart Masterclass, the 6×6 Global Talent Program and the Foam Paul Huf Award.

 I’ve always found it impossible to resemble myself from one day to the next, Philippe Ricord.